Wednesday, 28 January 2015

 When this ship sailed from the previous port, the left aft of the ship carried containers stacked 6-high in the same manner as those that remained intact on the ship's right aft.

-Surprisingly, in this modern high-tech age of the 21st century, a marine ocean voyage is still considered a risk venture, and accordingly, any and all cargo in those containers should be insured against perils of the sea.
+Surprisingly, in this modern high-tech age of the 21st century, a marine ocean voyage is still considered a risk venture, and accordingly, any and all cargo in those containers should be insured by cargo interests, against perils of the sea.

 Question: If the ship owner/operator declares General Average, who do you think pays to rescue the voyage and cover the losses?